ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 * E2: Screenshot of Passcode in Croc - this image shows the evidence that details the system generated passcode.
 Croc system automatically generated passcode and assign it to file or document pending for transfer by the user.

-* E3: Screenshot of UI - this is user interface (UI) provide evidence of the weakness or strength of mananually generated passcode by a user.
+* E3: Screenshot of UI - this user interface (UI) imahe provide evidence of the weakness or strength of mananually generated passcode by a user.
 Croc system displays one of the following passcode alert message “Weak Passcode” or “Strong Passcode” or “Passcode Mismatch” to the system user.

 * E4: Croc activity log -  with passcode weakness status